Grand Hotel (Mackinac Island): History

-In 1957, the Grand Hotel was designated a State Historic Building.
+In 1957, Grand Hotel was designated a State Historic Building.
 In 1972, the hotel was named to the National Register of Historic Places, and on June 29, 1989, the hotel was made a National Historic Landmark.

-In September 2019, Dan Musser III announced that his family, which owned the hotel "for nearly nine decades", is selling it to KSL Capital Partners.
+In September 2019, Dan Musser III announced that his family, which owned the hotel "for nearly nine decades", was selling it to KSL Capital Partners.